mahmoud-faisal-hub/ArabicJS/README.md

-# ArabicJS
+# En ArabicJS

-ArabicJS is a library to convert English date, time, numbers, etc. to arabic and vice versa.
+En ArabicJS is a library to convert English date, time, numbers, etc. to arabic and vice versa.

 ## License
 [MIT](./LICENSE.md)